dan-chow/reading-notes/books/Hadoop_The_Definitive_Guide_3rd/Ch04_Hadoop_IO.md

 	If you ever plan to use your custom Writable with TextOutputFormat, then you must implement its toString() method.
 TextOutputFormat calls toString() on keys and values for their output representation.

-- Example 4-8.
-A RawComparator for comparing TextPair byte representations
+- A RawComparator for comparing TextPair byte representations
   ```java
   public static class Comparator extends WritableComparator {
     private static final Text.Comparator TEXT_COMPARATOR = new Text.Comparator();